-As part of our company-wide EHS policy, First Solar strives to conserve natural resources, minimize waste, protect biodiversity and native habitats, and prevent pollution from the manufacturing, construction, operation and end-of-life management of our PV products and installations.
+In addition to manufacturing PV modules with the lowest environmental impact in the industry, we are committed to reducing our operational impact.
+As part of our companywide EHS policy, First Solar strives to conserve natural resources (including water), minimize waste, and prevent pollution from the manufacturing and recycling of our PV products and installations.